-The Retirement Series Digital Archive is a companion to the letterpress volumes of The Papers of Thomas Jefferson: Retirement Series.
-The content presented as part of this collection includes the Family Letters Digital Archive: full, searchable transcriptions of a rich body of correspondence to and between Jefferson's immediate and extended family.
+Jefferson Quotes & Family Letters is a companion to the letterpress volumes of The Papers of Thomas Jefferson: Retirement Series.
+The content presented as part of this collection includes Family Letters: full, searchable transcriptions of a rich body of correspondence to and between Jefferson's immediate and extended family.

 The cumulative index is the most up-to-date version, superseding those found in the print volumes.
 The abbreviation "TJ" stands for Thomas Jefferson.
 Cross references are hyperlinked to main entries and relevant subentries.
 This index only provides references to pages in the published volumes.